berrylradianh/berrylradianh/README.md

 ## About Me

-- 🏫 I’m currently studying at **Politeknik Negeri Malang**
+- 🏫 I am currently studying at **Politeknik Negeri Malang**

-- 🌱 I’m currently learning **Golang and Javascript**
+- 🌱 I am currently learning **Golang and Javascript**

 - 📫 How to reach me **berrylhamesha@gmail.com**

-- 👯 I’m looking to collaborate as Backend Engineer
+- 👯 I am looking to collaborate as Backend Engineer

-- 🤔 I’m looking for suggest for Professional Backend Engineer
+- 🤔 I am looking for suggest for Professional Backend Engineer

 - 📄 Know about my experiences [https://intip.in/AOzc](https://intip.in/AOzc)